Health Promotion and Health Behavior

 Careers in the health promotion and health behavior sector focus on addressing factors that impact health so individuals, groups and communities can make changes to optimize personal health and working and living conditions.

-Graduates of our program often find work in federal, state and local health agencies, non-profit organizations, private companies, colleges and universities, and as consultants.
+Graduates of our MPH program in health promotion and health behavior often find work in federal, state and local health agencies, non-profit organizations, private companies, colleges and universities, and as consultants.

 Sample careers: